-Getting the Right Financial Help, in the form of an Advanced Premium Tax Credit
+Get the Right Financial Help in the Form of an Advanced Premium Tax Credit

 What do I do if I have a change in my income or application information at renewal or during the year?

-You can also contact your Certified Insurance Agent or Certified Enrollment Counselor, or call Covered California at (800) 300-1506 (TTY: 889-4500) and a Service Center Representative will assist you to make the change in your account.
+To update your income or information safely and securely, you can log in to your Covered California online account.
+If you don’t already have an online account, we recommend that you create an account.
+You can also contact your Certified Insurance Agent or Certified Enroller or call Covered California at (800) 300-1506 (TTY: 889-4500) and a service center representative will assist you to make the change in your account.

-What can I do to avoid owing money when I file my taxes?
+How can I avoid owing money when I file my taxes?

-- If you are worried about owing money at tax time, you can choose to take less of the APTC each month.
-Your monthly premiums will still be lower, but not as much.
-By taking less credit during the year, there is less chance you will owe back money at tax time.
+You can choose to take less of the premium assistance you receive each month.
+Your monthly premiums will still be lower.
+By taking less premium assistance during the year, there is less chance you will owe back money at tax time.